Non-fixation for conservative stochastic dynamics on the line: Proof of Lemma

-For a fixed triple $(a_0,f^{+}_0,f^{-}_0)$ we shall show that $\mathcal{D}\cap \A$ is unlikely, and Lemma \ref{key1} shall follow from a union bound over different triples.
-It turns out that we need to consider two cases, we start with the following case, where $M(0)=a_0$ is `small'. i.e.\ bounded by a polynomial in $r$.
+For a fixed triple $(a_0,f^{+}_0,f^{-}_0),$ we shall show that $\mathcal{D}\cap \A$ is unlikely enough such that Lemma \ref{key1} will then follow from a union bound over all possible values of different triples $(a_0,f^{+}_0,f^{-}_0)$.
+It turns out that we need to consider two cases, we start with the following case, where $M(0)=a_0$ is `small', i.e., $a_0<r^6$.
+The case when $M(0)>r^6$ is easy and follows from well known random walk estimates.

+The analysis of the first case is the most technically difficult part of this paper.
+Hence for the ease of reading we provide a detailed roadmap of the proof along with what various subsequent lemmas achieve.

+Recall from \S~\ref{sop} about the general intuition behind the proof: Since the number of particles starting in $[-r,r]$ is assumed to be at least $\frac{\mu r}{2},$ to show that after the stabilization process, particles exit the interval $[-2r,2r]$ with high probability, it suffices to show that there are much less than $\frac{\mu r}{2},$ sleepy particles in $[-2r,2r].$ We consider the lattice points $K\Z=\{\ldots,-2K,-K,0,K,2K,\ldots\},$ for $K\gg \frac{1}{\mu}$ and then show at the end of the stabilization process, for $\lambda$ small enough, it is unlikely to have more than a particle asleep in any interval of length $K$.
+The reason being that, choosing $\lambda$ small enough makes it very unlikely for a particle to fall asleep before moving from a multiple of $K$ to another.

+Now it is easy to make the above intuition formal if the odometer function $M(\cdot)$ was specified.
+However for the purposes of our proof we have to do a careful union bound over various possible odometer values, and hence for any specific sequence of odometer values, we need to have sharp enough probability upper bounds on the event that there are many sleepy particles in the interval $[-2r,2r],$ which would enable us to carry out such a strategy.
+Below we give a step by step description of how our proof achieves the above.
+In what follows we only control the sites on the positive integer axis and the negative axis can be handled similarly.